Login Credentials

 TF_VAR_rebuild_nodegroupstofalseto avoid unnecessary work. - Follow the procedure described in Updating Cluster Configuration to apply the change.

-Jenkins Authorization Configuration
+Jenkins Authorization configuration

 In CloudOps for Kubernetes release 3.6.0 or higher, the Jenkins authorization strategy configuration is sourced from an external file.
 This makes it easier to switch or customize authorization without modifying the out-of-the-box configuration files.